 Amsterdam’s modern art museum: the ‘Stedelijk’

 The Stedelijk Museum Amsterdam started to actively buy art from the 1930s onwards.
-The modern art museum in Amsterdam, or as the locals call it: the ‘Stedelijk, created the the biggest collection of modern and contemporary art of The Netherlands.
-Objects include textiles, ceramics, posters, furniture, photography, paintings and sculptures.
+The modern art museum in Amsterdam, or as the locals call it: the ‘Stedelijk, created the biggest collection of modern and contemporary art of The Netherlands.
+Objects include textiles, ceramics, posters, furniture, photography, paintings, and sculptures.

 Kandinksy, Warhol, Willem de Kooning

 The Amsterdam Stedelijk Museum has gathered a truly impressive modern art collection.
-The museum of modern art has works from Kandisky, Marc Chagall, Henri Matisse, Jackson Pollock, Andy Warhol, Cézanne, Chagall, Marlene Dumas, Kandinsky, Edward Kienholz, Jeff Koons, Malevich, Picasso, Pollock and many Dutch artists like Willem de Kooning, Karel Appel, Gerrit Rietveld and Mondrian.
+The museum of modern art has works from Kandinsky, Marc Chagall, Henri Matisse, Jackson Pollock, Andy Warhol, Cézanne, Chagall, Marlene Dumas, Edward Kienholz, Jeff Koons, Malevich, Picasso, Pollock and many Dutch artists like Willem de Kooning, Karel Appel, Gerrit Rietveld, and Mondrian.

 The impressive collection of iconic works is on show at all times at the museum.
-In the basement there is Stedelijk Base, featuring around 700 pieces.
-The art is grouped around an art movement from the past, like De Stijl, Bauhaus, CoBrA, popart and Abstract Expressionism or around a social theme or an influential artist.
-About 70% of the space in the museum is dedicated to the BASE collection.
-The experimental presentation offers an accessible way to discover art and design from 1880 to the present.
+In the basement, there is Stedelijk Base, featuring around 700 pieces.
+The art is grouped around an art movement from the past, like De Stijl, Bauhaus, CoBrA, pop art and Abstract Expressionism or around a social theme or an influential artist.

 The Amsterdam Stedelijk Museum is open every day from 10.00 am till 6.00 pm.
 On Friday you can visit the Amsterdam modern art museum until 10 pm (22.00 hours).